 Carol Singer, owner of Arlington Promotional Products

-One of the benefits of using an email marketing provider is that you have access to professionally-designed email templates.
+One of the benefits of using an email marketing provider like Constant Contact is that you have access to professionally-designed email templates.
 These templates are designed to make it quick and easy to get your message out to your audience, and ensure you look professional when it lands in the inbox.

 “Email marketing is great, because it doesn’t have to take a lot of effort to have a big effect.”